picokatx/CaretDB/SpyNet/README.md

 - The data is suitable for storage in a relational database (see data table in website).
 #### Running the Website Locally
 - Make sure you have npm installed
-- Do npm install -g npx in this folder
+- Do `npm install -g npx` in this folder
-- Then npx serve app/public.
+- Then `npx serve app/public`.
-- opening index.html will not work because of CORS restrictions.
+- NOTE: opening index.html will not work because of CORS restrictions.
+-